How to Project Windows 10 to TV With Miracast

 Now You Can Cast Windows 10 to Your TV

 Miracast has some advantages over Chromecast.
 You can use it while offline and it has less stutter and lag.
-But remember, this is only when it comes to screen mirroring.
-Still, you can get rid of HDMI cables for good and even watch Netflix on your TV.
-Easy peasy!
+This lets you get rid of HDMI cables for good and even watch Netflix on your TV.